acidgenomics/koopa/README.md

 ### conda

-Fully automatic when conda is installed at any of these locations (note priority):
+[Conda][] is an open source package management system that provides pre-built binaries using versioned recipes for Linux and macOS.
+Koopa provides automatic detection and activation support when conda is installed at any of these locations (note priority):

 - `~/anaconda3/`
 - `~/miniconda3/`
 - `/usr/local/bin/anaconda3/`
 - `/usr/local/bin/miniconda3/`

-Oherwise, can define manually using the `CONDA_EXE` variable.
+Oherwise, the installation path can be defined manually using the `CONDA_EXE` variable.

 ```bash
 export CONDA_EXE="${HOME}/anaconda3/bin/conda"